le-petit-prince/dstahlke-gnuplot-iostream-wiki/Datatypes.markdown

 although you might be better off using Armadillo or Blitz++ for multidimensional arrays.

-If you use `send1d()` then the first axis of this array corresponds to records and any further axes correspond to columns.
+If you use `send1d()` then the first axis of your array corresponds to records and any further axes correspond to columns.
 If you use `send2d()` then the first two axes correspond to blocks of records (for plotting two dimensional data like images or surfaces) and any remaining axes correspond to columns.
 If you use `send1d_colmajor()` or `send2d_colmajor()` then the first axis corresponds to columns, and the remaining axes are interpreted using the rules just described.
 If your data structure is not deep enough for the requested operation, a compile time error is raised.

 See `example-data-1d.cc` and `example-data-2d.cc` for plenty of basic and exotic examples.